danielchriscarter/fitz-roomballot-2019/README.md

+⚠️ **WARNING**:
+This project is deprecated and no longer maintained.
+You can find the new version [here](https://github.com/fitzjcr/roomballot).

+---

 # Fitz JCR Housing Ballot System
 This is the code repository for Fitzwilliam College JCR's online Room & Housing Ballot System.
 It is currently a work in progress and we do not have an estimated project release date.